ekefan/bank_panda/README.md

 ## Future Updates

-Using grpc, and an api gate way to serve but rest and grpc endpoints
+Using grpc, and an api gate way to serve both rest and grpc endpoints